 For other textile insects, please click here.
 For special treatment for your oriental and area rugs, please click here.

-If you do not live in our service area, please feel free to call our office at 607-272-1566 or send us your rugs by mail or through a delivery service such as Fed Ex or UPS.
+If you do not live in our service area, please feel free to call or text our office at 607-272-1566 or send us your rugs by mail or through a delivery service such as Fed Ex or UPS.

 Back to Articles